AntonioLabinjan/VUE_BLOG/README.md

 - Display date and time for each post or image or video.
 - Delete posts, images and videos.
 - Like any type of posts using heart icon
+- Dislike any tipe of posts using thumbs down icon

 ## Getting Started